Construction superintendents duties and responsibilities are for the overall success of a project.

 He or she works with the players and regularly consults with the head coach to help make improvements throughout the season.

 The same is true for quality managers.
 They shouldn’t just pop in to do inspections when the work is already done.
 They should help prepare the construction team to be successful at achieving first-time quality from day one.

 Pre-Construction and Preparatory Meetings

-Quality managers should be involved in the pre-construction meetings at the beginning of each project and at the preparatory meetings that happen before each phase.
+Quality managers should use their years of experience and be involved in the pre-construction meetings and at the prep meetings before each phase.
 The quality manager’s role in these meetings is to discuss the quality expectations and where issues might arise.

 A good place to start the discussion is to ask for the quality concerns that the superintendent, project owner, engineers, and other stakeholders have for the project.
 Their collective knowledge is an invaluable resource for identifying possible quality issues and how they can be prevented.

 The Quality Manager should come prepared with a risk analysis of possible issues.
 For example, high-frequency items like windows or electrical junction boxes can cause more issues and take much more resources than a one-time task.

 Another risk area that quality managers must watch for during a construction project is when a new type of material or a new technology is being introduced.

 When necessary, they can provide additional training for subs and crews or proactively arrange for a product manufacturer to come to the site to provide training.

 This provides a great opportunity to clarify that the quality manager’s role is to provide support to ensure the success of the project.
 And not to create delays or rework through the inspection process.